waynewalls/jquery.servercomm/readme.md

 ## serverComm PUBLIC METHODS ##

 `$.serverComm.configure( config )`
-Sets serverComm options where config is an object containing new options that will act as default values for subsequent requests.
+Sets serverComm option defaluts where config is an object containing new values that will act as defaults for subsequent requests.

 `$.serverComm.activeConnection()`
 Returns a boolean; true if there is an active serverComm request otherwise